 Build up your savings quickly

 The most obvious reason for leasing a studio type unit is the cost.
 The rent for this unit is about 20 to 30% lower compared to a one-bedroom unit.
-Many young couples choose a simpler accommodation that suits their budget while they save up.
+Many young couples choose a simpler accommodation that suits their budget while they save up, with a rent to own goal in mind.
 Choosing a studio type condo for rent can allow you and your partner to build up your savings in a shorter period of time.
 A smaller home means fewer furniture and appliances, and lower utility bills.

 Enjoy your honeymoon phase in a studio unit